Happyigr/Chicken-Catcher/README.md

 # To Do
 [x] - Player catching the chickens
-[ ] - The base, where chickens need to be dropped
+[x] - The base, where chickens need to be dropped
-[ ] - updates of the player (the player capacity, catch speed ....)
-[ ] - angry chickens (with low chance, the chicken will attack the player) [ ] - angry werewolf, which are hiding behind the trees and trying to kill the player sometimes [ ] - smarter behaviour of chickens
+[ ] - angry werewolf, which are hiding behind the trees and trying to kill the player sometimes [ ] - minimap of the map
+[ ] - scrolling mouse to see more of the map (zooming) [ ] - angry chickens (with low chance, the chicken will attack the player) [ ] - updates of the player (the player capacity, catch speed ....)
+[ ] - smarter behaviour of chickens
 [ ] - textures